 Camped here two nights in 2015 en route to Maine.
 Located in a 10000 acre forest preserve, the campground is heavily forested and very secluded from civilization.
 We stayed on site 22, which was spacious and private from the other sites on either side.

-We were there in the fall but the swimming area at the pond was very inviting.
+We were there in the fall but the swimming area at the pond looked very inviting for summer time campers.
 I also liked the sites across from ours near the ball field and thought they would make a nice place for a large group of friends to pitch their tents (Sites 31, 32, 33, 34)

 The bath and shower house was well maintained and a short walk from 22.